nvoulgaris/blog/content/post/driving-fruitful-retros.md

 Pick an exercise to help the team interpret the data gathered from the previous step and *come up with action items* to both address the problems and preserve the good habits.
 Usually, I avoid a lot of conversation and interaction up to this point to keep the process of gathering the data impartial, but this is the point to *allow collaboration to kick in* (e.g. working in pairs or have a lot of conversation).
 Make sure the team members are interacting in a productive way.
 If the items from the previous step are too many, ask the team to prioritize them and work the list top to bottom until the allocated time (or the list) runs out.
 Ideally, by the end of this step a list with ideas (solutions to problems, things to start/stop/continue doing etc) is composed and lies visible to the team (e.g. sticky notes on the wall, whiteboard etc).

 Always keep in mind that this is the very heart of the retro.
 Tension may be caused, strong arguments may take place.
 This is healthy and desired, but always make sure that the situation is under control and is actually going somewhere.
-As a Scrum Master, make sure that personal attacks are avoided, only productive arguments are hold and the team mainly deals with items that is empowered to change.
+As a Scrum Master, make sure that personal attacks are avoided, only productive arguments are hold and the team mainly deals with items that is actually empowered to change.

 ## Decide what to do
 *Usually 20-25 minutes for a 90 minute retro, depending on the team size*